Persistent Homology Over Directed Acyclic Graphs: Definition

 \section{Definition}

 We recall some relevant definitions and background before presenting our definition of persistent homology over directed acyclic graphs.
-For a full presentation of homology groups see any introductory text in algebraic topology~\cite{hatcher,munkres}.
+For a full presentation of homology groups see any introductory text in algebraic topology, e.g.~\cite{hatcher,munkres}.